 The flip side to the strategy above is that your competitors are going to be using PAT to target you.
 Do not try and defend everything you sell.
 Products with low prices, good sales rank, and good reviews are going to be expensive for your competitors to steal from you.
 Spend money instead on your weaker products and brands.

 When advertising on your own ASINs and Brands, consider constructing campaigns that advertise products that sell well with the advertised product.
 As an example, target your boots with an ad for your best boot laces.
 Also, when advertising on your own ASINs, don’t steal a sale from a high-margin product by advertising a similar (or worse, better!), lower-margin product against it.

 3. Brand or Product Launch

 When launching something new, it’s hard to predict what keywords are going to work best.
 Yet you do not want to waste precious time figuring this out – you need sales now!
-Use PAT to target similar products or brands and ride their searches.
+Use Product Attribute Targeting to target similar products or brands and ride their searches.
 This will give you immediate reach with people looking for what you want to sell.
 This is particularly powerful if your product is disrupting something already on the market.

 For example, if you have just invented a better mouse-trap, and want to launch it, it makes sense to target the brand with the top-selling mouse-trap!